NYSCP Operation Choice - North Yorkshire

 The Drug Service providers are:

-2. North Yorkshire Rise –
+2. North Yorkshire Rise –NY Rise – North Yorkshire Horizons

-The commissioned Youth Service provider are:
+The commissioned Youth Service providers are:

 1. Change Direction – North Yorkshire Youth http://nyy.org.uk/